Load Testing without the

 Script in JavaScript.
 Execute in Rust.

 The world's most efficient load testing engine.
-Sub-millisecond latency at 50,000 concurrent users.
+180K RPS with sub-millisecond latency on just 200 workers.

 $ cargo install fusillade